suit-wg/information-model/draft-ietf-suit-information-model.md

 ### Use Case MFUS6: Prevent Confidential Information Disclosures

 As an OEM or developer, I want to prevent confidential information from being disclosed during firmware updates.
+It is assumed that channel security is adequate to protect the manifest itself against information disclosure.

 Satisfied by: MFSR7